Surgical Procedures: Surgery and Staging for Nasal Cancer

 - Nasal cavity wall removal: The wall of the nasal cavity may be removed if it has been affected by the tumor.

 - Nose removal: Part or all of the nose is removed.
 Reconstructive surgery and a prosthesis (implant) may be needed.

-Surgical procedures to treat paranasal sinus cancer include:
+Surgical procedures to treat paranasal sinus cancer are: